 - Sprinkled on top of pancakes or waffles: For a delicious breakfast treat, sprinkle granola on top of your pancakes or waffles along with some maple syrup.

 - As a topping for nice cream: Granola can be used as a crunchy topping for nice cream, adding both texture and flavor to your dessert.
-Nice cream is plant-based "ice cream" made for example of bananas.
+Nice cream is plant-based "ice cream" made from bananas, mangoes, or other fruit.

 Storing